dreamd/DMTQ-server/README.md

 Server Installion
 1) install PHP, apache with SQLITE support
 2) enable www.neonapi.com, pmangplus.com, dmqglb.mb.pmang.com to point it to your folder path
+3) download the song data inside dmqglb.mb.pmang.com\DMQ\Songs.txt and unzip to `Songs` folder
-3) edit apache config to bind 443 and set https support and load the cert inside _info
+4) edit apache config to bind 443 and set https support and load the cert inside _info
-4) maybe you need to modifty these two files to your absolute path  `line 19 login_dmq.php inside www.neonapi.com and pmangplus.com`
+5) maybe you need to modifty these two files to your absolute path  `line 19 login_dmq.php inside www.neonapi.com and pmangplus.com`
-5) set a dns server to point that three domain to your server ip
+6) set a dns server to point that three domain to your server ip